-2. Rank the four metals used in this demonstration from most active to least active based on their reactivity with water.
+2. Rank the two metals used in this demonstration from most active to least active based on their reactivity with water.

-Na > Li > Ca >> Mg
+Na > Li

-3. The metals are arranged below according to their relative positions in the periodic table. (a) Draw a horizontal arrow across the top to show the direction in which the activity of a metal increases across a period (row) in the periodic table. (b) Draw a vertical arrow along the side to show the direction in which the activity of a metal increases within a group (family) in the periodic table.
+3. The metals are arranged here according to their relative positions in the periodic table.
+Draw a vertical arrow along the side to show the direction in which the activity of a metal increases within a group (family) in the periodic table.

-Group 1 Group 2
+Group 1

-Period 2 Li Metal activity increases in the directions the arrows point.
+Period 2 Li

-Period 3 Na Mg
+Period 3 Na Metal activity increases in the direction the arrow points.

-Period 4 K K Ca
+Period 4 ↓ K

-4. Look up the position of potassium metal in the periodic table and write in the symbol for potassium in the appropriate location in the arrangement of metals in Question #3.
+4. Look up the position of potassium metal in the periodic table, and write in the symbol for potassium in the appropriate location in the arrangement of metals in Question 3.
 Based on the trend in metal activity observed in this activity, predict whether potassium metal is more or less reactive than sodium with water.